Undergraduate Teacher Education Handbook

 No courses required for licensure can be taken pass/fail without the permission of the Education Department Chair and the Director of Teacher Licensure.

 The suggested timeline for student teaching is during spring semester.
-Candidates enroll in Education coursework the first five weeks of the semester and then proceed on to twelve weeks of full-time student teaching.
+Candidates begin their student teaching at the start of classes and will complete no less than twelve weeks of full-time student teaching, and in most cases fourteen to fifteen weeks.
 Since student teaching is a full-time load, no other coursework may be scheduled during the weeks of student teaching unless permission is granted by the Director of Student Teaching.
 In planning for spring vacation, candidates must follow the calendar of the school system in which they are assigned to student teach and plan their Spring break in line with the school’s vacation schedule.
 Travel to and from the student teaching site is the responsibility of the candidate.

 Criteria and Procedures for Recommendation for Licensure